 <meta property="og:image" content="https://www.your-website.com/images/cover.jpg" />

-From Google’s point of view, this is duplicate content.
-Google doesn’t like duplicate content.
+From Google's point of view, this is duplicate content.
+Google doesn't like duplicate content.
+A tag <link> canonical solves this problem by telling the search engine what the main URL is.

 <link rel="canonical" href="https://www.mywebsite.com/somepage">